salahelfarissi/GiST-Tree/README.md

 WHERE c.oid = i.indexrelid and c.relname = '*index_name*' LIMIT 1
 ```

+You can also use a query that I have provided in the queries folder to list all indices with respective OID.

 #### Using module

 Having OID of index, you can start using the extension.
 It supports 3 functions: